tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 If you decide to roll back before reaching the :ref:`point of no return <admin-upgrades-no-return>`, your data is fully compatible with the version you had before the upgrade.
-In this case, you can roll back the same way: restart the nodes you've already upgraded on the source version.
+In this case, you can roll back the same way: restart the nodes you've already upgraded on the original version.

 Rollback after the point of no return
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've passed the :ref:`point of no return <admin-upgrades-no-return>` (that is,
 executed ``box.schema.upgrade()``) during the upgrade, then a rollback requires
-downgrading the schema to the source version.
+downgrading the schema to the original version.

-To check if an automatic downgrade is available for your source version, use
+To check if an automatic downgrade is available for your original version, use
 ``box.schema.downgrade_versions()``.
 If the version you need is on the list,
 execute the following steps on **each upgraded replica set** to roll back:

 #.
-Run ``box.schema.downgrade(<version>)`` on master specifying the source version.
+Run ``box.schema.downgrade(<version>)`` on master specifying the original version.
 #.
 Run ``box.snapshot()`` on every instance in the replica set to make sure that the
     replicas immediately see the downgraded database state after restart.
 #.
 Restart all **read-only** instances of the replica set on the source